jiananwehi/CMDdemux/README.md

 md.mat <- CalculateMD(clr.norm, noncore, kmed.cl, cluster.assign)
 ```

 The output is a Mahalanobis distance matrix with rows representing hashtag samples and columns representing cells.
-Each entry indicates the Mahalanobis distance of a cell to a given hashtag sample.
+Each entry indicates the Mahalanobis distance of a cell to a hashtag sample centroid.

 ### Detect outlier cells